-Tumor markers play a vital role in diagnosis, prognosis, and monitoring of cancer.
+Tumour markers play a vital role in the diagnosis, prognosis, and monitoring of cancer.
 These substances, often proteins, are produced by cancer cells or by the body in response to cancer.
 By detecting their presence or levels in blood, urine, or tissue samples, medical professionals gain valuable insights into various cancers’ presence, progression, and treatment response.
 Here, we delve into the significance of tumour markers and highlight some examples widely used in clinical practice.

-Importance of Tumor Markers
+Importance of Tumour Markers

-Tumor markers serve as essential tools in cancer management for several reasons:
+Tumour markers serve as essential tools in cancer management for several reasons:

-• Prognosis: By assessing the levels of tumour markers, healthcare professionals can predict the likely course of the disease, helping patients and their families prepare emotionally and make informed decisions about their treatment options.
+- Prognosis: By assessing the levels of tumour markers, healthcare professionals can predict the likely course of the disease, helping patients and their families prepare emotionally and make informed decisions about their treatment options.

-Examples of Tumor Markers:
+Examples of Tumour Markers:

-• Prostate-Specific Antigen (PSA):
+- Prostate-Specific Antigen (PSA):

-Associated Cancer: Prostate cancer.
+Associated Cancer: Prostate cancer

 Clinical Use: PSA levels are measured for prostate cancer screening, diagnosis, and monitoring treatment response.
 Elevated PSA levels may also indicate benign prostatic hyperplasia (BPH) or prostate inflammation.

-• CA-125:
+- CA-125:

-Associated Cancer: Ovarian cancer.
+Associated Cancer: Ovarian cancer

 Clinical Use: CA-125 is primarily used to monitor ovarian cancer patients during and after treatment.
 Elevated levels may also occur in other conditions, such as endometriosis and pelvic inflammatory disease.

-• CEA (Carcinoembryonic Antigen):
+- CEA (Carcinoembryonic Antigen):

 Associated Cancers: Colorectal cancer, among others.

-• AFP (Alpha-Fetoprotein):
+- AFP (Alpha-Fetoprotein):

-Associated Cancer: Hepatocellular carcinoma (liver cancer).
+Associated Cancer: Hepatocellular carcinoma (Liver cancer).

 Clinical Use: AFP levels are primarily used for diagnosing and monitoring hepatocellular carcinoma.
 Elevated AFP levels may also be seen in other liver diseases and certain germ cell tumours.